microsoft/mysqlnd_azure/README.md

 * Under the folder, git clone php source code from https://github.com/php/php-src.git  Fecth the related version, e.g. PHP-7.2.20
 * use the PHP SDK tools to fetch the suitable dependencies automatically by calling
   - phpsdk_deps -u
-* Extract mysqlnd_azure code https://github.com/microsoft/mysqlnd_azure from ext folder to the php-source-code-folder\ext\, e.g. to C:\php-sdk\phpdev\vc15\x64\php-src\ext.
-Or create another folder with name "pecl" which is in parallel with php source, e.g. C:\php-sdk\phpdev\vc15\x64\pecl, and extract the code there.
+* Extract mysqlnd_azure code https://github.com/microsoft/mysqlnd_azure to the php-source-code-folder\ext\mysqlnd_azure(a new directory need to create), e.g. to C:\php-sdk\phpdev\vc15\x64\php-src\ext\mysqlnd_azure.
+Or create another folder with name "pecl" which is in parallel with php source, e.g. C:\php-sdk\phpdev\vc15\x64\pecl, and extract the code there in folder mysqlnd_azure.
 After this, the code directory should look like C:\php-sdk\phpdev\vc15\x64\php-src\ext\mysqlnd_azure, or C:\php-sdk\phpdev\vc15\x64\pecl\mysqlnd_azure

 #### Compile